evilwombat/gopro-usb-tools/README.md

  6. Press the Power button
  7. Release the Shutter button

-The camera should enumerate as a USB device with a VID/PID of 4255:0001.
+There might not be anything showing on the screen when the Power button is pressed.
+If the charging LED was on, it might turn off.
+Otherwise, the camera will still "look" completely dead.
+But, the camera should enumerate as a USB device with a VID/PID of 4255:0001.
 If so, we are in business.
 At this point, it is possible to send simple commands over USB.
 They are:
 - Read from an arbitrary 32-bit word by physical address
 - Write to an arbitrary 32-bit word by physical address
 - Leave USB command mode and jump to specified physical address